There are 43 names in this directory beginning with the letter C.

 Computational linguistics is an interdisciplinary field concerned with modeling natural language from a statistical and rule-based perspective.

-Concatenation a the the morphological process by which words are formed by combining morphemes linearly, or by stringing together. ex: English: happy - un+happy, fill - fill+er Turkish: ev dʒɪk de house little in 'In the little house'
+Concatenation is a morphological process by which words are formed by combining morphemes linearly, or by stringing them together.
+Affixation shows this process. ex: English: happy - un+happy, fill - fill+er Turkish: ev dʒɪk de house little in 'In the little house'

 A conjunction is a function word that is used to join words or phrases within a syntactic category, as well as sentences. ex: and, if, but, or